fygar256/general-assembler-axx/README.md

 The special variable in assembly line expressions is '$$', which represents the current location counter.

+・Escape character

+You can use the escape character \ in mnemonic and operands.

 ・Expression, value

 There is an assignment operator :=.
 If you enter d:=24, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.